How to measure for a gate

 - If measuring between existing fencing, posts, brickwork or structures, measure at 2 different locations [at ground level and at least halfway (say 500mm) up].

 - If you are going to be fitting new posts, measure at ground level across the pathway or opening that you want to cover.
+This will be the dimension inside posts once your gate is in place.

 - Don't worry if you get two different measurements.
 As long as they aren't wildly different use the larger of the two measurements as your aperture.